The aim of the BSHM is to promote the study, teaching and research of medical history in the UK.

 To download an application form for BSHM Museum and Affiliate Society membership click here

-NEW-To download an application form for BSHM Individual membership click here
+To download an application form for BSHM Individual membership click here